xrdocs/design/_blogs/2018-09-01-metro-fabric-hld-1_5.md

   - Need a simple, scalable design that can support future growth

-  - Want an industry–leading or future proof technology and architecture
+  - Want a future proof architecture built ousing industry-leading technology

 ## Summary